dannynow6/trend-forge/README.md

 ![TrendForge](./assets/logo.png)

+## Note on Using TrendForge

+- **Local Deployment** - TrendForge was created for local deployment and does not have complete SEO files created.
+If deployed in production environment, I recommend creating manifest.json, robots.ts, sitemap.ts, as well as updating layout.ts metadata

 ## ✨ Features

 - **AI-Powered Ideas** - Generate viral LinkedIn post ideas using advanced AI that understands current trends and engagement patterns